Eogala/Devops-bootcamp-2/Project2.md

 Restart your nginx server by running the sudo systemctl restart nginx command.

-Paste your IP address in value info and then click on Create records Click on Create record again, to create the record for your sub domain
+* Paste your IP address in value info and then click on Create records

-Open your terminal and run sudo nano /etc/nginx/sites-available/kitchen
+* Click on Create record again, to create the record for your sub domain

 ![pic](img/img8.png)